 Of course it’s always fun to have your evening cocktail with a piece of ice from the diamond beach!

 2. Waterfalls – Iceland has many picturesque waterfalls that are found throughout the countryside, including Seljalandsfoss and Skogafoss both located in the south, not far from the town of Vik.
 Try to catch one with the sun going down for a gorgeous rainbow.

 3. Reykjavik – the capital of the country.
 Reykjavik is a friendly, picturesque town with a vibrant night life, first class restaurants and oodles of shops and beautiful architecture.
-(Stay tuned for my post dedicated to Reykjavik!)
+(Read about our Reykjavik here.)

 4. The Blue Lagoon – open to the public since 1987, the Blue Lagoon is actually a man-made geothermal spa that contains opaque, blue water full of silica, salts and algae.
 It was found to have special skin-healing properties when an employee of the geothermal plant asked permission to bath daily in the waste water that was outside the plant.
 A month later his psoriasis had substantially improved.
 Fast forward a few years and The Blue Lagoon has become a destination for world travelers to come and soak in the healing waters.